cse110-sp24-group30/cse110-sp24-group30/specs/adrs/053124-Formatting.md

 ## Decision Outcome
 After careful consideration, we have decided to adopt Prettier as the default formatting tool for our project.
-This decision will streamline our formatting process and reduce the manual effort required to ensure consistency Furthermore, this aligns with Professor Powell's suggestion and leverages the automation process of Prettier extension, improving our overall efficiency in keeping our formatting consistent.
+This decision will streamline our formatting process and reduce the manual effort required to ensure consistency.
+Furthermore, this aligns with Professor Powell's suggestion and leverages the automation process of Prettier extension, improving our overall efficiency in keeping our formatting consistent.

 ### Consequences
 We anticipate a more consistent code formatting across the entire codebase, reduced manual effort in code reviews focused on formatting and improved collaboration and readability of code.